truecms/design-system-components/packages/header/README.md

 ## Release History

+* v5.0.0 - 7f941cd: Document stewardship responsibilities under the TrueCMS organisation, lock the Node 22 baseline into the governance docs, and ship bundle parity plus dry-run release safeguards so Drupal 11 users and npm consumers remain supported

 * v4.1.13 - Header image should be a block element on XS and SM breakpoints (Fix based on the new grid breakpoints)
 * v4.1.12 - Remove --save-dev flag from readme instructions
 * v4.1.11 - Removed unused `Fragment` React import